git/git.github.io/SoC-2016-Org-Application.md

   possible.
 Even if the project is not "completed", useful pieces of code are validated all along the project.

-* Work on-list as much as possible.
-Students are really integrated in the community, and even if they sometimes interact in private with their mentors, most of the work is done publicly.

 ## How will you get your students involved in your community during GSoC?

 Students will be required to join the main development mailing list and